replicatedhq/replicated-docs/docs/reference/replicated-sdk-apis.md

 ## Access the SDK APIs

 The Replicated SDK APIs require the ID for a customer license created in the Replicated vendor portal to authenticate and initialize in an environment.
-To develop against the SDK in development mode, the SDK requires a development license.
-For information about licenses, see [About Customer License Types](licenses-about-types).
+For information about creating customer licenses, see [Creating and Managing Customers](/vendor/releases-creating-customer).

 After the SDK is installed, the Replicated SDK API service is exposed at `replicated:3000`.
 To verify the location of the Replicated SDK API service, you can run `kubectl get service` in the appropriate namespace.

 ## app

-### Get application information
+### GET application information

 List details about an application instance, including the app name, location of the Helm chart in the Replicated OCI registry, and details about the current application release that the instance is running.